Scheme coverage

 Plant operator 1 Mar 1978 42

-Refrigeration and air conditioning mechanic (onsite building installation) 1 Mar 1978 50
+Refrigeration and air conditioning mechanic (on-site building installation) 1 Mar 1978 50

-Refrigeration and air conditioning mechanic (onsite building maintenance) 1 Nov 1999 6
+Refrigeration and air conditioning mechanic (on-site building maintenance) 1 Nov 1999 6

 Refrigeration and air conditioning industrial or commercial equipment installation or maintenance 1 Mar 2004 15